Umuzi-org/ACN-syllabus/content/projects/semitone-challenge/basic-algorithm/_index.md

 ## Instructions

 Make a class called JamBuddy.
-JamBuddy should work like this:
+JamBuddy should have an attribute that keeps track of the currently selected notes and should be called currentSelectedNotes.
+JamBuddy class should work like this:

 JS: